victorojedeji/victorojedeji/README.md

-- 🌱 I’m currently learning and actively developing my tech skills
+- 🌱 I’m currently learning and actively developing my programming skill

 - 👯 I’m looking to collaborate on Projects